LorenzoMauri/LorenzoMauri/README.md

 ### What I am working on

-:computer: *I will be working somewhere in Milan,  Italy* :it:
+:computer: *I will be working somewhere in Milan...,  Italy* :it:
 - Consulting

 ### What you can find here (aka contents)